 Over the years, several pieces of legislation have attempted to provide excluded employees with mediation or arbitration of a grievance as an alternative to, or a step prior to, the filing of a civil action.
 (See Prior Legislation, below, for greater detail.)
-The last two iterations were nearly identical to this bill, with only nuanced differences.
+The last several iterations have been nearly identical to this bill, with only nuanced differences.